rhiannonmcn/Love-Light-Photography/README.md

 ![Lighthouse initial testing](assets/images/readme-images/rel-noopener-fix.png)

-It was recommended to add the rel=noopener any external links, which cleared the error.
+It was recommended to add the rel=noopener to any external links, which cleared the error.

 [Back to top](<#contents>)